CasaPound: Ideology

-One feature of this movement, according to sociologist Emanuele Toscano, is to present a different interpretation of fascism aimed at overcoming the dichotomy of right-left.
+CasaPound is described as neo-fascist, and thus as far-right, representing extremist Italian nationalism, hard Euroscepticism, and souverainism.
+It claims opposition to capitalism, and also supports laicism.
+According to sociologist Emanuele Toscano, one feature of this movement is to present a different interpretation of fascism aimed at overcoming the dichotomy of left–right political spectrum.
 The political position of CasaPound is based on the fascist Third Position, defined as "extreme-upper-centre" by the movement itself.

-The name, inspired by the poet Ezra Pound, refers to his Cantos against usury, criticisms of the economic positions of both capitalism and Marxism and his cooperation with the Italian Social Republic.
-It also gives particular attention to the Manifesto of Verona, the Labour Charter of 1927 and the social legislation of fascism.
-There has been collaboration with the identitarian movement which propagates a white, Christian Europe.
-The movement also praises the legacy of far-left figures, like Che Guevara and Hugo Chávez.
+The name, inspired by the American poet Ezra Pound, refers to his Cantos against usury, criticisms of the economic positions of both capitalism and Marxism, and his cooperation (Ezra Pound's radio broadcasts, 1941–1945) with the Italian Social Republic.
+It also gives particular attention to the Manifest of Verona, the Labour Charter of 1927 and the social legislation of Italian fascism.
+There has been collaboration with the identitarian movement, which propagates a white Christian Europe.
+The movement also praises the legacy of left-wing figures, such as Hugo Chávez and Che Guevara.

-On social and domestic issues, CasaPound has a strong anti-immigration stance, but lacks homogeneity on other themes.
+On social and domestic issues, CasaPound has a strong anti-immigration stance; it lacks homogeneity on other themes.
 In January 2016, many members of the movement participated in Family Day, supporting the traditional family idea.
-In 2017, the establishment of CasaPound expressed support for same-sex civil unions, advance directives and improvement of the welfare state.
-The party supports abortion rights.
-Some activists of the movement expressed antisemitic and xenophobic rhetoric online, but CasaPound both refuses and expels members who support these ideas.
+In 2017, the establishment of CasaPound expressed support for same-sex civil unions, advance directives, and improvement of the welfare state.
+The party supports abortion-rights.
+Some activists of the movement expressed antisemitic and xenophobic rhetoric online; CasaPound claims to refuse and expel members who support these ideas.
+Along with other Italian neo-fascist and far-right organizations, CasaPound supports remigration.